oddsorevans/matchupGG/README.md

 ## Table of Goals
 To-Do | Description
 ----- | -----------
-Certificate | Get Certificate to work with API Requests | Experiment with the requests and learn how to use them Table | Take data and put it into a useable CSV file Update Table | Combine a new and old CSV to create an updated CSV
+Certificate | Get Certificate to work with API (4-5 days wait) Requests | Experiment with the requests and learn how to use them Table | Take data and put it into a useable CSV file Update Table | Combine a new and old CSV to create an updated CSV